The Best Fish & Chips in Sausalito – Ranked! (2023)

 The fish and chips come with local deep sea ling cod, STS Pilsner batter, Trident fries, lemon, balsamic tartar sauce, and Fresno chile slaw.

 If you’re not a purist when it comes to food recipes, Salsalito Taco Shop serves one of the most original Sausalito fish and chips.

 One of the top Mexican restaurants in town, Salsalito Taco Shop serves Baja-style inspired dishes.
 That hasn’t stopped them from borrowing seafood recipes and giving them their own twist.
 As with the fish and chips.
-Salsalito has taken the traditional British dish and prepared their own version (equally delicious, by the way), which includes a beer battered snapper served with Coleslaw, chipotle tartar sauce, and corn chips instead of french fries.
+Salsalito has taken the traditional British dish and prepared its own version (equally delicious, by the way), which includes a beer-battered snapper served with Coleslaw, chipotle tartar sauce, and corn chips instead of french fries.

 Have any questions about these restaurants for fish & chips in Sausalito – or did I miss another restaurant that should be on this list?
 Let me know in the comments below!

 So the one place with fish and chips in its name isn’t worthy of review?
 Yes, I’ll totally trust your opinion on all the others now.

 Valerie & Jacob